Holberton-Uy/hbnb-doc/part4/task_00_design.md

 2. **Data to Display**:
    - **Index (index.html)**:
      - Display a list of places as "cards" using the class `place-card`.
-     - Each card must include an image of the place with the class `place-image`, the name, the price per night, the location, and a "View Details" button with the class `details-button`.
+     - Each card must include the name, the price per night and a "View Details" button with the class `details-button`.
    - **Place Details (place.html)**:
-     - Display extended information about the place, including the host, price, location, description, and amenities using the classes `place-details`, `place-image-large`, and `place-info`.
+     - Display extended information about the place, including the host, price, description, and amenities using the classes `place-details` and `place-info`.
      - List reviews if they exist, each displayed as a card with the comment, user name, and rating using the class `review-card`.
      -  Include a button to navigate to the `add_review.html` page if the user is logged in.
      - Optional: Substitute the previous button with a form to add a new review if the user is logged in, using the classes `add-review` and `form`.